-It was designed by architect Harrison Gill and built by Carey & Walters of Plant City.
+In October 1926, Mrs. Louis L. Lawton announced the construction of this building at a cost of $15,000.
+It was designed by architect Harrison Gill and built by Carey & Walter of Plant City.
 It was described as a “Spanish design” with stucco-covered hollow clay tile walls.
 The exterior façade has not been altered since it was constructed.
 According to newspaper ads, it was originally the home of Venetian Dry Cleaners.
 Business must have been good, because by May 1927 the owner Pat Gudger was installing new cleaning and pressing equipment.

 Historical documentation provided by Venice Heritage Inc.

 Photographs provided by Venice Museum & Archives